 Every large company has a system for new product growth.
 And yet, it’s often pushed aside, not understood, and taken for granted.
 Some view it as too technical.
 Some see it as complex.
 Most don’t recognize the potential energy it could release.
 What is this critical system?
-It’s the new product development process.
+It’s the new product development process (or NPD process).
 The heart of the enterprise, hiding in plain sight.

-Imagine that we renamed it the “Profit-Generating Process.”
+Imagine that we renamed the NPD Process to be the “Profit-Generating Process” instead.
 Suddenly… it seems more interesting.
 After all, executives want investor meetings to be exciting.
 Celebrating wins is more fun than excusing losses.

 And yet, it’s easy to forget the importance of the humble new product development process, the system that aligns the gears of the growth machine.
 Making the innovations, the growth, the profits – all possible.
 And yet, with so much at stake, and despite a thirst for new product success, company leaders spend little time here.
 By and large, they don’t understand the new product development process well.
 And so, they’re generally not involved with improving it.